widler/espresso/ViewAPI.md

 `render_layout` will render the layout of current(or given) action or an arbitrary layout file.

-**Arguments**

-Accepts from 0 to 3 arguments - the action/layout, the scope and the locals.<br/>
-The scope is defaulted to current one and locals to an empty Hash.

-If no arguments provided, it will render the layout of current action.

-**Layout**

-If called without arguments it will render the layout of current action.

-If first argument is an existing action, the layout of given action will be rendered.<br/>
-Otherwise first argument will be used as path to layout.

-*Please note* that when providing layout as file, it wont take in count controller's route(as per `render_partial`), so you should provide path in full(relative to templates path).

-*Please note* that action can also be provided with format.

-The path is built as follow:<br/>
-*path to layouts + path to layout + extension*

-For extension will be used the explicitly defined extension or the default extension of used engine.

-The layout should contain the `yield` statement that will be replaced with the string returned by given block.<br/>
-If no block given, the `yield` statement will be replaced by an empty string.

-**Engine**

-All the same as per `render` and `render_partial`.

-**Examples**

 *Render the layout of current action*